WHAT IS STABILITY?

 Stability is the foundation for effective and efficient movement.
 Runners require stable knees and hips to generate a powerful stride, swimmers rely on a strong core to stay streamlined and efficient in the water and cyclists with stable shoulders and good core stability sustain fewer injuries and experience less pain in the upper body.

-Here are some of the primary benefits of Stability Training:
+Here are some of the primary benefits of stability training:

-- Enhances balance, proprioception, coordination and body control.
+- Enhances balance, proprioception and body control.

 - Reduces fatigue.

-- Addresses muscular imbalances.
+- Corrects muscular imbalances.